owen97779/resumeCV/index.md

 ### **KCL GPS Project** &#124; `Project` &#124; `SEP 2021 - PRESENT` ###

 Chief engineer of an open-source GPS platform as part of the King's Student Opportunity Fund.
 Designed a prototype schematic and circuit board of an IOT enabled GPS for consumer use.
 Microcontroller programming, database management and cloud computing utilised.
 Currently designing a mass market product.
-Project link: https://github.com/owen97779/gps-project
+[Project link](https://github.com/owen97779/gps-project)

 ### **Pachamama Group** &#124; `IT Network Engineer` &#124; `JUN 2018 - PRESENT`